JohannesKaufmann/html-to-markdown/README.md

 ## Escaping

 Some characters have a special meaning in markdown.
 For example, the character "\*" can be used for lists, emphasis and dividers.
 By placing a backlash before that character (e.g. "\\\*") you can "escape" it.
-Then the character is going to render as a raw "\*", without the _"markdown meaning"_ applied.
+Then the character will render as a raw "\*" without the _"markdown meaning"_ applied.

-But why is "escaping" even nessesary?
+But why is "escaping" even necessary?

 <!-- prettier-ignore -->
 ```md